ne75/p2llvm/docs/phase0/validation.md

 ## Next acceptance work

-Step 1 records the hardware checkpoint and stops for human review.
-Follow the six-step sequence in [findings.md](findings.md#agreed-review-sequence), beginning with WRFAST memset and direct-register counter returns after that review.
+Step 1 is complete under the documented USB/loader assumption.
+The next step in [findings.md](findings.md#agreed-review-sequence) is WRFAST memset and direct-register counter returns.
+That work has not started as part of this results review.
 Performance measurements, remaining runtime audits and 74 instruction fixtures are still outstanding.
 Peripheral tests need a defined board and wiring profile.
 No production performance or flight acceptance is established by this checkpoint.